-- Rice: traditionally basmati rice is the rice of choice for curries.
+Traditionally, basmati rice is the rice of choice for curries.
 You can replace basmati rice with any other rice variety.
-Try whole-grain rice if you want to make this meal even healthier.
-If you are not into rice, you can replace it with flatbread or cauliflower rice.

-To a pot add the oil and chopped onion.
-Gently sauté the onion for 3 minutes, then add grated garlic and grated ginger and fry gently for another minute.
+To a large pot or dutch oven, add the oil and chopped onion.
+Gently sauté the onion for 3 minutes, add grated garlic and ginger, and fry gently for another minute.

-To make the tofu curry more digestible, cut the garlic cloves lengthwise and remove the core of the garlic before finely chopping it.
+Tip: to make the tofu curry more digestible, cut the garlic cloves lengthwise and remove the core before finely chopping it.

-Note: if you prefer to make the curry oil-free, you can just fry the onion in a dry pan, on low heat, moving it around often.
+Note: if you prefer to make the curry oil-free, you can fry the onion in a dry pan on low heat, moving it around often.
 The onion will release its natural oils, and you won't need to add any oil.

 Now turn the heat to low, then add the spices: curry powder, cumin, red pepper flakes, coriander, turmeric powder, black pepper, and salt.